Asked In: Amazon, Ola Cabs

 This is the most critical aspect of business requirements.
 The service should be highly scalable, and at the same time, it should be reliable, available, and fast enough for a better user experience.
 We need to scale our database, have more servers to handle more requests, and be fast enough.

-It will be expensive, and the service will be prolonged and become more prone to failure if we use a single database to store the data.
-Hence we need to partition it into several machines or nodes to store information about billions of URLs.
+Service will be more prone to failure if we use a single database to store the data.
+So we need to partition it into several machines or nodes to store information about billions of URLs.

-For database partitioning, we can use the Consistent Hashing technique.
-The hash function will be used to distribute the URLs into different partitions.
+For database partitioning, we can use the hash-based partitioning technique.
+Here hash function will be used to distribute the URLs into different partitions.
 We need to decide the number of shards to make, and then we can choose an appropriate hash function that random number represents the partition/shard number.

 We can use Distributed Cache to incorporate all the above possibilities.

 There might be instances when many requests went to a single server, resulting in the service’s failure.
 In other words, the designed system might be prone to a single point of failure.
 To overcome this problem, we use load balancing.

 There are many algorithms available to distribute the load among servers, but here in this system, we can use the least bandwidth method.
 This algorithm will divert incoming requests to the server serving the least amount of traffic.

 Along with balancing the load, we need to replicate all the databases and servers to avoid failure.
 In case of any discrepancy, the service should never go down and should remain highly consistent.